About the award

 What is it?

-The Mission from MaRS Climate Venture Diversity Award will be presented to an early-stage venture that has the potential to greatly reduce GHG emissions and is led by someone from one of four designated groups: A racialized group, people living with disabilities, Indigenous peoples and individuals who identify as women and/or non-binary.
-The winner will also receive a cash prize of $75,000 to support its growth.
+The Mission from MaRS Climate Technology Venture Diversity Award will be presented to an early-stage venture that has the potential to greatly reduce GHG emissions and is led by someone from one of four designated diversity groups: A racialized group, people living with disabilities, Indigenous peoples and individuals who identify as women, 2SLGBTQ+, and/or are gender diverse.
+The winner will receive a cash prize of $75,000 to support its growth.

-The winner will be announced during a cocktail reception following the Climate Impact conference on December 1 at MaRS Discovery District.
+The winner will be announced during a cocktail reception following MaRS Climate Impact on November 30.

 The Challenge